tilgovi/dom-anchor-text-position/README.md

 ### `fromRange(root, range)`

-Provided with an existing `Range` instance this will return a `TextPositionSelector` that stores the offsets of the beginning and end of the text selected by the range as measured from the beginning of the `root` `Element`.
+Provided with an existing `Range` instance this will return an object that stores the offsets of the beginning and end of the text selected by the range as measured from the beginning of the `root` `Node`.

 ### `toRange(root, selector = {start, end})`

-This method returns a `Range` object that selects the text corresponding to the substring of the text content of the root `Element` over the interval `[start, end)`.
+This method returns a `Range` object that covers the interval `[start, end)` of the text content of the `root` `Node`.

 If the end is not provided, returns a collapsed range.
 If the start is not provided, the default is `0`.